gabbyvaillant/scheduling-algo/README.md

 # Optimizing GPU Scheduling for Machine Learning Workloads ⏱️🖥️
-This project explores scheduling algorithms for deep learning tasks, focusing on optimizing GPU utilization.
-We compare basic scheduling methods across four deep learning tasks under heavy GPU load, then introduce a reinforcement learning-based approach to improve GPU efficiency.
-Unlike traditional methods that focus on CPU usage or makespan, our approach prioritizes GPU usage, which is crucial as GPUs are increasingly used to accelerate deep learning.
-To address the lack of datasets with GPU usage information, we created a set of synthetic deep learning and machine learning tasks to test and refine the algorithms.
+This project compares scheduling algorithms for machine learning tasks, focusing on optimizing GPU usage/power utilization.
+We compare some basic static scheduling algorithms across different tasks under heavy GPU load with a reinforcement learning-based scheduling algorithms with hopes to improve GPU usage.
+Traditional methods mainly focus on CPU usage, whereas we focus on GPU usage, which is crucial as GPUs are increasingly used to accelerate deep learning tasks.
+To address the lack of datasets with GPU usage information, we created a set of tasks (Deep learning and computationally heavy tasks) to test and evaluate the algorithms performance on GPU usage.

+We have two options for this project.
+1. Using cloud lab to work with one single GPU or multiple GPUs (harder to get access)
+2. Simulating multiple GPUs in an enviornment (due to the lack of resources)

+# Using Cloudlab for GPU access
 ## 1. Set up experiment on Cloud Lab
 This project uses Cloudlab for GPU access.
 Students in AMS 560 will have access through this link: https://www.cloudlab.us/show-project.php?project=AMS560-SBU